omahs/docs-90/docs/guides/TrustedSetup.md

 ./manta-trusted-setup-x86_64-pc-windows-msvc register
 ```

-That's all, you have installed the client and can move to the the next step: Registration.
+That's all, you have installed the client and can move to the next step: Registration.

 ### Source Code Installation
 If you prefer to build the client yourself from source code, follow the instructions [here](https://github.com/Manta-Network/manta-rs/tree/main/manta-trusted-setup).